 It is most often used for transporting energy from a central location (the boiler) to any number of locations in the plant where it is used to heat air, water or process applications.

-Steam is the gaseous/Vapor phase of water at pressurized condition.
+Steam is the gaseous / Vapour phase of water at pressurized condition.
 If water is heated into closed vessel / container (not completely filled) it will vaporize.
 Gas is lesser in density and larger in volume compared to Liquid of the same quantity, it starts accumulating in the empty spaces of the vessel, above water, and gradually increases the pressure inside.
 On further heating the water, it converts to steam at a certain pressure depending on the volume it occupies.

 Steam today is an integral and essential part of modern process technology envisaging heat transfer.
 Its use is popular throughout industry for a broad range of tasks from mechanical power production to space heating and process applications.
 It would be difficult to imagine industries like Food, Textile, Chemical, Oil & Petrochemical, Pharmaceutical, Power, Heating and Transport industries, exist or perform without the abundant use of steam.